The Best Banks for Small Business Loans

 1. Bank of America

-With approximately 4,200 branches and strong mobile banking capabilities, Bank of America is a competitive bank lender for small business owners throughout the country.
-Bank of America business loans are a particularly good option for borrowers with two or more years in business, as well as those that want to choose from a variety of different financing options.
+Bank of America business loans are a particularly good option for borrowers with two or more years in business, as well as those who want to choose from a variety of financing options as this bank offers both business lines of credit and business term loans.

 Bank of America Business Term Loans

 Bank of America offers unsecured and secured business term loans.
-Unsecured loans are available in amounts from $10,000 to $100,000 and secured loans are available in amounts from $25,000 to $250,000.
+Unsecured loans are available in amounts from $10,000 to $100,000 and with terms from 12 to 60 months.
+Secured loans, which are available in amounts from $25,000 to $250,000, have terms up to four years when the loan is secured by business assets and up to five years when it’s secured by a certificate of deposit.
 Both types of loans are fixed rate, with monthly repayments.

 To qualify for either loan, you’ll need at least two years in business—and $100,000 in annual revenue for the unsecured loan, or $250,000 in annual revenue for the secured loan.